ckjellson/mapPlottingJulia/README.md

 # Julia-visualization

-Functions for plotting on downloaded map images from Google maps and Open street map.
+Functions for plotting on downloaded images from Google maps and Open street map.

 ## plotGoogleMap()